-The opening table contains basic data on the territory of regions and districts of the Czech Republic.
-Data on areas of regions and districts as at 31 December 2018 have been derived from official data of the Czech Office for Surveying, Mapping and Cadastre in Prague.
+The opening table contains basic data on the territory of Regions and Districts of the Czech Republic.
+Data on areas of Regions and Districts as at 31 December 2019 have been derived from official data of the Czech Office for Surveying, Mapping and Cadastre in Prague.

-The size structure of municipalities was processed according to the territorial-administrative arrangement as at 31 December 2018.
+The size structure of municipalities was processed according to the territorial-administrative arrangement as at 31 December 2019.

-Climate is presented by basic meteorological data measured at weather stations located on the territory of the region.
+Climate is presented by basic meteorological data measured at weather stations located in the territory of the Region.
 Data from the stations were taken over from the Czech Hydrometeorological Institute in Prague.